asavinov/bistro/core/README.md

 * error handling - exceptions/returns - result for operations
 * status handling - fields maybe referencing previous error/exception

-* column kind - by default USER (not derived, manually set values will be overwritten, no evaluation/transaltion)
+* column definitionType - by default USER (not derived, manually set values will be overwritten, no evaluation/transaltion)
-* table kind - by default derived - manually added/removed records will be deleted/overwritten
+* table definitionType - by default derived - manually added/removed records will be deleted/overwritten

 ## Three types of derived columns